redux-observable/redux-observable/docs/recipes/WritingTests.md

 # Writing Tests

+> Testing async code that creates side effects isn't easy.
+We're still learning the best way to test Epics.
+If you have found the perfect way, [do share](https://github.com/redux-observable/redux-observable/issues/new)!

 If you haven't already set up testing for regular Redux, you'll want to head over to [their documentation](http://redux.js.org/docs/recipes/WritingTests.html) first to familiarize yourself since nearly all of it is applicable.

-The most flexible approach is to mock the entire Redux store and replace the root Epic between each test.
+One approach is to mock the entire Redux store and replace the root Epic between each test.

 ```js
 import nock from 'nock';